lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 # ASN.1 Module {#sec-asn1}

-This appendix includes the ASN.1 module {{X680}} for the SL-DSA.
+This appendix includes the ASN.1 module {{X680}} for SLH-DSA.
 Note that as per {{RFC5280}}, certificates use the Distinguished Encoding Rules; see
 {{X690}}.
 This module imports objects from {{RFC5912}} and {{I-D.draft-ietf-lamps-cms-sphincs-plus}}.